psytron/gameobject/README.md

 ### Techicals
 GameObject uses Range objects ( standard Document.createRange() ) to enable element node selection and mutation, while event bubbling is handled via standard javascript addEventListener calls with CustomEvent.

+### Speed
+May be slower than other frameworks that use virtual doms, compilers and template syntax because Gluemap + Factory + Library combo are geard towards intuitive nesting of interactive objects without using anything except standard HTML.
+This means it all happens at run-time, so if you need to render 10,000 nodes you may be better off with the more popular frameworks like react.

 ![GOBG](https://github.com/psytron/gameobject/raw/master/aux/gobg.png)